-However, medical school will be unlike anything you have experienced before.
-First of all, you’ll be studying a degree; something you haven’t done before!
+However, Medical School will be unlike anything you have experienced before.
+First of all, you’ll be studying for a degree; something you haven’t done before!
 As well as that, there will be some new methods of learning and new subjects to get used to, such as pharmacology, anatomy and histology.
 In terms of anatomy, you may study by dissection or use prosections – or both.
 Dissection is something that you are unlikely to have ever done before, and is probably one of the few experiences that is simultaneously terrifying, exciting, mind-blowing and inspiring!

 Depending on how involved you get with activities at university, you’ll be juggling lots of commitments; your academic studies, society events, going out with friends, part-time jobs, family commitments…the list goes on.
-However, I would definitely encourage you to get involved with lots of activities; it’s great fun, will help you make friends and make sure you get a break from medical school studies!
+However, I would definitely encourage you to get involved with lots of activities; it’s great fun, will help you make friends and make sure you get a break from Medical School studies!
 The first year of university is one of the best times to get involved with societies, especially since you’ll be based on campus for most of the year.

 There will also be some juggling on the part of your studies to meet deadlines and cover as much content as you can.
 For example, you might have essays or write-ups due close to an exam date while simultaneously trying to keep up with the lectures from your current module and prepare for the exam.
-However, the medical school will provide support with this if you need it and will usually set you a volume of work that is manageable (even though it might not seem like it at first!).
+However, the Med School will provide support with this if you need it and will usually set you a volume of work that is manageable (even though it might not seem like it at first!).

 Loading More Content